 The food in the anime world always looks more appealing than real food.

-We all know it, and we all think it every time we watch anime.
+We all know it, and we all think about it every time we watch anime.

 Thankfully, some of the dishes aren’t too complicated to make.
 If cooking isn’t necessarily your gift, some of the dishes are common enough that you could find them at most restaurants.